randombits-dev/randombits/src/snippits/font-frame/terms.md

 ## Introduction

 These terms govern the use of the FontFrame app (referred to as "the app"), developed by © Random Bits.
 By using the app, you agree to these terms.

 ## Use of the App

-This app is completely free to use, with no restrictions.
+This app is free to use (except for the Premium content that requires purchasing a license to access).
 You will maintain the rights to any designs you create with the app, unless the Canva Terms of Use state otherwise.

+## Premium License

+The Premium License is a one-time purchase that allows you to access the Premium features of the app.
+The license is non-transferable and non-refundable.
+The Premium License is valid for the lifetime of the app, and if the app is discontinued for any reason, the license will be voided without refund.

 ## Limited Liability